Compared: Deer Rifles in the Field

 Standard Ruger No. 1-A rifles are chambered for several useful deer calibers including .243 Win., .270 Win., 7x57, and .30-06 Springfield.
 Our K1-A is chambered for the .257 Roberts cartridge, an excellent deer and mountain rifle cartridge that combines adequate killing power for CXP2 game, a 277 yard MPBR (shooting a 115 grain Ballistic Tip bullet at a MV of 2800 fps), and light recoil.

-The short, handy Ruger No. K1-A model scored near the top as a still hunting rifle, weighs enough to be steady from a rest, and proved to be the ideal "ready" rifle in a vehicle.
+The short, handy Ruger No. K1-A model scored near the top as a still hunting rifle, weighs enough to be steady from a rest and proved to be the ideal "ready" rifle in a vehicle.
 Overall, it offers an excellent blend of features.
-Its flat shooting cartridge and weather resistant stainless steel construction further enhances its appeal and puts this rifle at the top of the deer rifle field.
+Its weather resistant stainless steel construction further enhances its appeal and puts this rifle at the top of the deer rifle field.
 The standard blued version of the Ruger No. 1A would score an A-, while the final score for the stainless K1A is: A (Excellent).

 This particular bolt action rifle has been a faithful hunting companion for many years.
 It is a short barreled (18.5") version of the regular Model 77 action that comes with a full length Mannlicher stock.
 Weight, with scope, is about 8 pounds.
 Its overall quality and workmanship are good.
 Its short action and short barrel make it the easiest carrying and fastest handling of the bolt action rifles, at least for the first shot.
 Its Leupold 2-7x Compact scope is a good choice for deer and general purpose hunting.